Norwegian Crusade

-The journey to Jerusalem
+Journey to Jerusalem

 From Norway to England (1107–08)

 Sigurd and his men sailed from Norway in the autumn of 1107 with sixty ships and perhaps around 5,000 men.
 In the autumn he arrived in England, where Henry I was king.
 Sigurd and his men stayed there the entire winter, until the spring of 1108, when they set sail southwards.

 In mainland Iberia (1108–09)

-After several months they came to the town of Santiago de Compostela (Jakobsland) in Galicia (Galizuland) where they were allowed by a local lord to stay for the winter.
+After several months they came to the town of Santiago de Compostela (Jakobsland) in the Kingdom of Galicia (Galizuland) where they were allowed by a local lord to stay for the winter.
 However, when the winter came there was a shortage of food, which caused the lord to refuse to sell food and goods to the Norwegians.
 Sigurd gathered his army, attacked the lord's castle and looted what they could there.
 The identity of the local lord or count is uncertain.

 In the spring they continued along the coast of Portugal, capturing eight Saracen galleys on their way, and conquered a castle at Sintra (probably referring to Colares, which is closer to the sea), after which they continued to Lisbon, a "half Christian and half heathen" city, said to be on the dividing line between Christian and Muslim Iberia, where they won another battle.
 On their continued journey they sacked the town of Alkasse (probably Alcácer do Sal), and on their way into the Mediterranean, near the Strait of Gibraltar (Norfasund), met and defeated a Muslim squadron.

+The Siege of Lisbon in 1109 marked a significant chapter in their expedition.
+Positioned as a pivotal point between Christian and Muslim territories, the raiders confronted the diverse cultural and religious landscape of the Iberian Peninsula.
+Their triumph in Lisbon was one of many on their way to the holy land.